tedbear-dev/lost-toys/README.md

 Conclusion
 ----------

-A very simple app, totalling about 24 hours of development over two weeks worth of evenings, that demonstrates the use of a number of MAF features.
+A very simple app, totalling about 24 hours of development over several evenings, that demonstrates the use of a number of MAF features.
 Used to investigate the workings of Estimote beacons, and the latest release of JDeveloper and MAF.

 I think it could be developed into a cool range of toys for Christmas!
 Or maybe that's just 'cos my kids are always losing stuff.